murali-tl/E-commerce/ReadME.md

 <br><br>

 ## `PATCH` /user/mark-review
-will be called when user clicks on "useful" button or "flg as inappropriate"
+will be called when user clicks on "useful" button or "flag as inappropriate"

 ### `Parameters`: